pradeeka7/docs/doc/content/the-things-stack/migrate-to-v3/_index.md

 When you have registered your device in your V3 instance, you should prevent your device from joining the V2 network.

-For OTAA device, you can simply do it by deleting your device from V2, however, this is **not recommended** - you might loose some data.
+For OTAA device, you can simply do it by deleting your device from V2, however, this is **not recommended** - you might lose some data.
 The recommended practice is to change the `AppKey` in V2.
 This way, your existing session would not be terminated yet, but new Join requests sent by your end device would not be accepted by the V2 cluster.

 > If the migration process does not go as expected, you can return the old value of your `AppKey` and reconnect it to V2.